-If you refuse the test, you could be levied a substantial fine and risk your pilot’s license being suspended or, worse, revoked.
+If you refuse the test you could face a substantial fine and potentially have your pilot’s license suspended or revoked.

-The strict rules outlined by the FAA regulating the consumption of alcohol by crew members of any civil aircraft, whether commercial or private, prohibit anyone from acting as a crew member if he or she has consumed alcohol within 8 hours of a flight, while under the influence of alcohol or drugs, or with a blood alcohol content (BAC) of .04 or greater.
+Strict rules outlined by the FAA regulate the consumption of alcohol by crew members of any civil aircraft, including commercial and private.
+These rules prohibit anyone from acting as a crew member if he or she has consumed alcohol within 8 hours of a flight; while under the influence of alcohol or drugs; or with a blood alcohol content (BAC) of .04 or greater.

-Any pilot or crew member who is convicted of violating any of these provisions can face imprisonment, fines, and revocation of his or her pilot’s license.
+Any pilot or crew member convicted of violating these provisions may face imprisonment, fines, and revocation of his or her pilot’s license.
 As the penalties for flying while intoxicated can be severe, you should consult a professional attorney if these or similar charges are put against you for any reason.

 Visit our Pilot Section to learn more.